Robert burns image

 For Thy glory,

-And no for onie or ill
+And no for onie guid or ill

 They've done afore Thee!